 The Initial 6 year term expired on 19 March 2007, a renewal Application was submitted and granted for a further two year period.
-The two year renewal period expired on 19 March 2009 and a renewal application was submitted for a renewal for a final two year term, Emmerson is still awaiting a decision.
+The two year renewal period expired on 19 March 2009 and a renewal application was submitted AND GRANTED for a final two year term and expired on 19 March 2011.